robitalec/extending-spatsoc-application-paper/literature/Laube_2005.md

 Combining constancy  with concurrence, we get the complex pattern:

-- Trend-setter: an individual anticipates the motion  of N others.
+- [[trend-setter]]: an individual anticipates the motion  of N others.
 Individual A pattern consists of a constancy linked to a concurrence

 The paper focuses  on [direction](direction.md) (azimuth) but  could be applied to [speed](speed.md)  or change of [speed](speed.md),  or other motion attributes